 Current status of threatened grizzly bear populations and their recovery

 In 1975, the U.S. Fish and Wildlife Service listed the grizzly bear as a threatened species in the Lower 48 States under the Endangered Species Act, placing the species under federal protection.
-Today, grizzly bear distribution is primarily within but not limited to the areas identified as “Recovery Ecosystems”
+Today, grizzly bear distribution is primarily within but not limited to the areas identified as “Recovery Ecosystems.”
+These ecosystems, each containing a recovery zone, were identified in the Grizzly Bear Recovery Plan and thought to support grizzly bears at the time of listing.

-- Bitterroot Ecosystem in the Bitterroot Mountains of east central Idaho and western Montana (5,600 mi2), however this area does not contain any grizzly bears at this time.
-This ecosystem is administered by the Bitterroot Ecosystem Subcommittee.
+- The Bitterroot Ecosystem in the Bitterroot Mountains of east central Idaho and western Montana.

-- Yellowstone Ecosystem in northwest Wyoming, eastern Idaho, and southwest Montana (9,200 mi2) at more than 650 bears.
-This ecosystem is administered by the Yellowstone Ecosystem Subcommittee.
+- The Greater Yellowstone Ecosystem in northwest Wyoming, eastern Idaho, and southwest Montana.

 (Note: the San Juan Mountains of Colorado also were identified as an area of possible grizzly bear occurrence, but no evidence of grizzly bears has been found in the San Juan Mountains since a bear was killed there in 1979.)